pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 ---

+**Example**:

-EXAMPLE: The concept of swans may be integrated by essentials that do not include their colour (since their colour is not key causal factors in their nature and are not necessitated by other similarities).
-If we find that, for some reason inherent in the nature of the swans, they have to be white, then the generalisation would be “all swans are white” (which is not true of course, but this is just an example), which is knowledge that goes beyond the concept of swan itself.
+The concept of swans may be integrated by essentials that do not include their colour (since their colour is not key causal factors in their nature and are not necessitated by other similarities).
+If we find that, for some reason inherent in the nature of the swans, they have to be white, then the generalisation would be "all swans are white" (which is not true of course, but this is just an example), which is knowledge that goes beyond the concept of swan itself.

 ---

 The law that relates facts of reality to each other is the law of causality, which says that things can only act by their nature.
 Hence, it is through the discovery of causality that we discover something beyond known facts about a kind of thing so as to discover something that is necessitated by the nature of that kind of thing but was not evident in perception alone.
 Thus, generalisation must begin with applying concepts to perceived causal relationships.

----

-Can causal relationships be perceived?
-If so, to what extent?
+_Can causal relationships be perceived?
+If so, to what extent?_

 A perceptual causal relationship is the perception of an action of an entity or an interaction between two or more entities necessitated by the nature of the entities involved.
 If I push an object and the object moves, these actions are not only sequential but also causal, since it is self-evident that solid matter (which my hand and the ball both consist of) resists — and thus can impact — other solid matter.
 A first-level generalisation is a generalisation of a perceptual causal relationship, and it is formed by applying concepts to the causal relationship, i.e. retaining its essence and omitting its measurements.

-NOTE: Applying concepts only lead to a generalisation if the essence of the causal relationship is retained by the concepts being applied.
-For example, I can validly say, “fire burns paper” upon observing it, but it is invalid and thus false to say, “orange, waving things burn white, flat things”; the former retains the essence of the causal relationship (the heat and the material) whereas the latter omits it.

 Hence, the axioms of induction are first-level generalisations, which — through a similar method of abstraction — can lead to higher-level generalisations.

+**NOTE**: _Applying concepts only lead to a generalisation if the essence of the causal relationship is retained by the concepts being applied.
+For example, I can validly say, "fire burns paper" upon observing it, but it is invalid and thus false to say, "orange, waving things burn white, flat things"; the former retains the essence of the causal relationship (the heat and the material) whereas the latter omits it._